 Early male pattern baldness is more frequent in men with metabolic syndrome than in a control group.[ref]
 This has been shown in a couple of small studies, but none of them really prove that metabolic syndrome causes baldness — vs. just the two conditions being more likely to coincide together.

 A meta-analysis of seven studies found that men with early balding had a slightly worse glycolipid profile on average.
-The conclusion was that this may be similar to the insulin-resistance found in women with PCOS. [ref]
+The conclusion was this may be similar to the insulin-resistance found in women with PCOS. [ref]

-A study showed that post-menopausal women with hyperinsulinemia (insulin >10 mU/l – which is still in the normal range?) are at a higher risk for hair thinning. [ref]
+A study showed post-menopausal women with hyperinsulinemia (insulin >10 mU/l – which is still in the normal range?) are at a higher risk for hair thinning. [ref]

 The androgen hormones promote prostate cancer and finasteride (Propecia) is a medication used both for prostate enlargement and preventing hair loss…